danielwaterworth/danielwaterworth.github.io/posts/introducing-spec_object.md

 Having gone to the trouble of specifying the behaviour of an object using logical language, `spec_object` is now able to detect cases where these constraints are broken (such as when we insert `nil` as a value).
-This would allow you to fuzz test your stateful APIs against their logical specification.
+This allows you to fuzz test your stateful APIs against their logical specification.

-I hope you found this interesting. **Please note, `spec_object` is a prototype and should not be used for anything you care about!**
+I hope you found this interesting. **Again, `spec_object` is a prototype and should not be used for anything you care about!**

 [Here's a link to the repo.][4]